yongyucode/platinhom.github.com/_posts/2015-06-15-pKa-Calculation.md

 ~~~

-- A script to extract the information from pqr file to siz/crg file for delphi
+- A python script to extract the information from a pqr file to siz/crg file for delphi.

 ~~~ python
 #! /usr/bin/env python